-PORTLAND, ME—Highlighting the necessity of clean water for successful businesses and communities, two local breweries are donating a portion of their sales to Sebago Clean Waters (SCW), an innovative partnership formed by the Open Space Institute (OSI) and other public and private organizations to protect watershed health and community well-being through forest conservation in Maine’s most populous region.
+PORTLAND, ME (Nov.
+18, 2019) —Highlighting the necessity of clean water for successful businesses and communities, two local breweries are donating a portion of their sales to Sebago Clean Waters (SCW), an innovative partnership formed by the Open Space Institute (OSI) and other public and private organizations to protect watershed health and community well-being through forest conservation in Maine’s most populous region.

 Under the effort, spearheaded by Allagash and soon followed by Rising Tide, each brewery announced that they are donating 10 cents per barrel of beer sold to help protect Sebago Lake, which provides exceptionally clean drinking water to the city of Portland.
 This generous donation will directly protect forests in the watershed, which are essential to filtering drinking water – and ultimately beer.

 “OSI is thrilled that Rising Tide and Allagash are stepping forward to play a key role in forest protection and raising awareness about the life-giving role the Sebago watershed plays for residents of greater Portland,” said Jennifer Melville, vice president at OSI.
 “OSI thanks its Sebago Clean Waters partners for their dedicated efforts to forever conserving this invaluable public resource.”

 “We believe access to clean water is a right.
 Safeguarding forests is key to this effort,” said Rob Tod, Founder of Allagash Brewing Company.
 “We are committed to helping preserve our water and land for generations to come and will continue to partner with local and national organizations to achieve that goal.”